nautobot/nautobot/nautobot/docs/models/extras/customfield.md

 +++ 1.3.0
     Support for JSON-type custom fields was added.

-Each custom field must have a name and slug; this should be a simple database-friendly string, e.g. `tps_report`.
+Each custom field must have a key; this should be a simple database-friendly string, e.g. `tps_report`.
 You may also assign a corresponding human-friendly label (e.g. "TPS report"); the label will be displayed on web forms.
 A weight is also required: Higher-weight fields will be ordered lower within a form.
 (The default weight is 100.)
 If a description is provided, it will appear beneath the field in a form.

 +/- 1.4.0
     Custom fields now have both a `name` and a `slug`; in older versions there was no `slug` field.
 When migrating existing data to Nautobot 1.4.0 or later, the `label` and `slug` will be automatically populated for existing custom fields if necessary.

-!!! warning
-    In all Nautobot 1.x versions, the custom field `name` is used as the key to store and retrieve custom field data via the database and GraphQL.
-In a future major release, the `name` field will be removed and custom field data will be accessible via the `slug` instead.
-See [below](#custom-fields-and-the-rest-api) for REST API versioning behavior in this area.

-!!! tip
-    Because custom field data is included in the database, in the REST API and in GraphQL, we strongly recommend that when defining a custom field, you provide a `slug` that contains underscores rather than dashes (`my_field_slug`, not `my-field-slug`), as some features may not work optimally if dashes are included in the slug.
-Similarly, the provided `name` should also contain only alphanumeric characters and underscores, as it is currently treated in some cases like a slug.
++/- 2.0.0
+    The custom field `slug` has been renamed to `key`, and `name` to `label`, in order to provide more clarity around their usage.
+Existing custom fields will automatically be migrated when upgrading to Nautobot 2.0.0 or later.

+    Additionally, the `key` now **must** be a valid GraphQL identifier, which in general means that it must start with a lowercase letter and contain only lowercase letters, numbers, and underscores.

 !!! note
-    The name, slug, and type of a custom field cannot be modified once created, so take care in defining these fields.
+    The `key` and `type` of a custom field cannot be modified once created, so take care in defining these fields.
 This helps to reduce the possibility of inconsistent data and enforces the importance of thinking about the data model when defining a new custom field.

 Marking a field as required will force the user to provide a value for the field when creating a new object or when saving an existing object.
 A default value for the field may also be provided.
 Use "true" or "false" for boolean fields, or the exact value of a choice for selection fields.